taylorterry3/dc-public-data/reports/citywide_report.md

 | Assault on a Police Officer | 158 | 162 | +3% |
 | Damage to Property | 263 | 264 | 0% |

+\newpage
 ### Monthly Trends
-The line graph below shows the month-by-month pattern of total arrests citywide over time.
+Figure 1 below shows the month-by-month pattern of total arrests citywide over time.
 This visualization helps identify seasonal patterns and longer-term trends in arrest volumes.

 ![Monthly Arrest Trends](citywide_monthly_trends.png)

+\newpage
 ### Arrests by Category, 2023-2024
-This chart compares the distribution of arrests across different categories between 2023 and 2024.
+Figure 2 below compares the distribution of arrests across different categories between 2023 and 2024 citywide.
 The side-by-side bars allow for easy comparison of how the composition of arrests has changed year over year.

 ![Arrests by category](citywide_categories.png)